openmainframeproject/cobol-programming-course/COBOL Programming Course #4 - Testing/COBOL Programming Course #4 - Testing.md

 *Figure 21.
 Output: A new COBOL program with the test cases embedded as statements*

 20. You need to copy this file to the MVS data sets (Z99998.CBL) which you can view in your DATA SETS tab.
-Use the command cp CC##99.CBL `//’Z99998.CBL(NUMBERS)’`
+Use the command `cp CC##99.CBL "//’Z99998.CBL(NUMBERS)'"`

 ![](Images/image230.png)